Stuart1389/SmokeFasterRCNN/README.md

 </p>
 <h3> Pruning </h3>
 <p>
-Enable pruning within testing setting of GetValues.py and test as normal
+Enable pruning within testing setting of GetValues.py <br>
+If not using default or resnet_builder backbones (see GetValues.py) <br>
+In SmokeUtils.py alter get_layers_to_prune, adding layers to prune based on the backbone used <br>
+Pruning strategy can be aletered further, see prune_model method in Tester.py
 </p>
 <h3> AI upscaling </h3>
 <p>